Noob1701/Twitch-Analysis/README.md

 # Twitch-Analysis
 Contents of this Repo:
-Data Wrangling
+Data Wrangling,
-Exploratory Data Analysis (aided in great detail by the python library Sweetviz) (This may cause some readability issues, I am working on correcting this) Data pre-processing and Modeling.
+Exploratory Data Analysis (aided in great detail by the python library Sweetviz) (This may cause some readability issues, I am working on correcting this), Data pre-processing and Modeling,
-A Slide Deck, with Key Findings and Summary of Methods (though if you read through all this, it is redundant) A Detailed Report (this readme can be thought of a TLDR for the report)
+A Slide Deck, with Key Findings and Summary of Methods (though if you read through all this, it is redundant), A Detailed Report (this readme can be thought of a TLDR for the report),

 The most interesting finding (at least in my opinion):